-- Students who receive loans are responsible for repaying the loan amount, plus any interest, less the amount of any refunds, and if the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid for federal student financial aid program funds. - For students who have received Title IV financial assistance, the Federal Return of Title IV Funds calculation will be completed first and applicable funds returned.
+- Students who receive loans are responsible for repaying the loan amount, plus any interest, less the amount of any refunds, and if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid for federal student financial aid program funds. - For students who have received Title IV financial assistance, the Federal Return of Title IV Funds calculation will be completed first and applicable funds returned.
 Returned funds will be reduced from the payments received on behalf of the student before applying the institutional refund policy to determine whether the student is owed a refund or if a balance is owed to the institution. - If a student has received less aid than that student earned, he/she may be eligible for a post-withdrawal disbursement.
 If a student is eligible for this disbursement, the school will notify the student in writing of the amount he/she is eligible.
 The student will have 14 days to accept or decline the disbursement.
-If an acceptance is not received within this timeframe, the institution will not make the post-withdrawal disbursement to the student. - The Federal Return of Title IV Funds formula dictates the amount of federal Title IV aid that must be returned to the federal government or the lending institution by the school and/or the student.
+If an acceptance is not received within this time frame, the institution will not make the post-withdrawal disbursement to the student. - The Federal Return of Title IV Funds formula dictates the amount of federal Title IV aid that must be returned to the federal government or the lending institution by the school and/or the student.
 The federal formula is applicable to an eligible student receiving federal aid when that student withdraws on or before the 60% point in time in the payment period. - The federal formula requires a return of Title IV aid if the student received federal financial assistance in the form of Stafford Loans, Pell Grants, or Plus loans and withdraws on or before completing 60% of the payment period.
 The percentage of Title IV aid earned is equal to the percentage of the payment period that was completed as of the withdrawal date if this occurs on or before the 60% point of time.
 The percentage that has not been earned is calculated by determining the complement of the percentage earned (e.g., if 40% was earned, 60% was unearned). - The amount to be returned is calculated by subtracting the amount of Title IV assistance earned from the amount of Title IV aid that was or could have been disbursed as of the withdrawal date.
-The percentage of the payment period scheduled to complete is calculated by dividing the total number of clock hours scheduled to complete by the payment period as of the last date of attendance. - If a student unofficially withdraws and has received federal loans, the loans will go into repayment. - If a student has received Federal Student Financial Aid Funds, the student is entitled to a refund of moneys not paid from Federal Student Financial Aid Program Funds.
+The percentage of the payment period scheduled to complete is calculated by dividing the total number of clock hours scheduled to complete by the payment period as of the last date of attendance. - If a student unofficially or officially withdraws and has received federal loans, the loans will go into repayment once the grace period expires. - a.
+Unofficial withdrawal applies when a student is absent for 14 or more consecutive calendar days; - b.
+Official withdrawal applies when a student notifies the school in writing or in person. - In both cases the last day of attendance will be used in the return to Title IV calculation. - School scheduled breaks of five (5) or more consecutive days are excluded from the return to title IV calculation as periods of nonattendance and, therefore, do not affect the calculation of the amount of federal student aid earned.
+This provides for more equitable treatment of students who officially or unofficially withdraw near either end of the schedule break.